First-Party vs Third-Party Data: What B2B Teams Need to Know

 • Enrich existing records: Update stale data, fill missing fields, append new data points

-• Expand into new accounts: Identify prospects that match your ICP but haven't engaged yet
+• Expand into new accounts: Identify prospects that match your ICP but have not engaged yet

 • Prioritize outreach: Use intent data to focus on accounts actively researching solutions

-Third-party data reaches prospects who are researching solutions but haven't come across yours yet.
-First-party data shows who's already engaged.
+Third-party data reaches prospects who are researching solutions but have not come across yours yet.
+First-party data shows who is already engaged.
 Both are necessary for a complete GTM strategy.

 Talk to our team to learn how ZoomInfo combines first-party and third-party data to power your go-to-market strategy.